bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 Yolanda gets along well with most of classmates, except Jennifer, but there are always haters who want to take people down.

-Adversaries -
+Adversaries - Jennifer or the jealous girls that wants to bring her down 'haters'

-Attack surface -
+Attack surface - Phone

-Attack vectors -
+Attack vectors - Phone, messaging, malware, spyware

-Risks (Confidentiality, Integrity, Availability, etc) -
+Risks (Confidentiality, Integrity, Availability, etc) - Confidentiality: her SM accounts, texts, photos, Integrity: pretending to be Yolanda or grandma to get something out of it, Availability:

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - Phishing

-Mitigation -
+Mitigation - Passcode (better way to lock her phone)

 Zaida, 37, is a senior IT Security manager for the Washington, DC Embassy of a country whose relationship with the United States is, at best, complicated.
 She oversees accounts, permissions, and access for the embassy’s personnel, including locally employed staff.